yasserkassab/predective-maintenance/README.md

 ## Dataset

-The dataset used in this project can be found [here][https://example.com/path-to-dataset](https://www.kaggle.com/datasets/shivamb/machine-predictive-maintenance-classification).
+The dataset used in this project is available on Kaggle.
+You can access it [here](https://www.kaggle.com/datasets/shivamb/machine-predictive-maintenance-classification).